Biographies Characteristics Analysis

 Literature

-"for outstanding services in the field of the epic"
+"for outstanding services in the field of epic"

 Born in Poland, subject of the Russian Empire, citizen of Poland